 There are tons of awesome workout calendars you can follow like Sydney Cummings’ 30-day programs.

 Do you know how many things you can do with vinegar?
 A MILLION.
 You can clean your house with it, clean your jewelry, prevent running colors in your laundry, remove stains, remove candle wax, unclog drains, remove bumper stickers…the list goes on!
 Talk about a product that makes life easier.

 You get to learn ALL THE THINGS while doing stuff that might otherwise be wasting your time (i.e. commuting).
 Sometimes I find that I’m able to process information a lot quicker through audio rather than reading.
-Also, never underestimate the usefulness of the library.
-I always download audiobooks and e-books from my library, rather than buying them.
-Need some podcast suggestions?
-I’ve been loving Make It Happen and the new Vogue Podcast.
+Libby is a great app for getting free ebooks and audiobooks from your library.

 18. Fold your clothes so they stand up.

 Here’s a little tip from Marie Kondo: Instead of folding your clothes and laying them flat on top of each other, fold them and store them standing up.
 This way, you can instantly find what you’re looking for, and you don’t make a huge mess trying to pull something out from the bottom of the pile.

 Instead of letting read emails pile up in your inbox because you don’t know what to do with them, move them to a follow-up folder.
 Pick a day of the week and check your follow-up folder to knock those emails out.